-We are methane hunters.
+We are methane hunters and organizers.
 We use optical gas imaging technology to expose the dirty secrets of oil and gas.
 We leverage this intelligence to educate the public and policy makers to strengthen climate movements.

 Our Team